Orion-Zheng/Orion-Zheng.github.io/_pages/cv.md

 * **Artificial Intelligence Engineer Intern, Beijing, HPC-AI Tech**, 07/2023 – 11/2023

-  **Keywords:** Data-Centric methods, Long Context LLM, Retrieval Augmented Generation
+  Keywords: Data-Centric methods, Long Context LLM, Retrieval Augmented Generation

-  * Extended the LLaMA’s vocabulary for Chinese text and participated in the data cleaning and preparation process in the [Colossal-LLaMA-2 project](https://huggingface.co/hpcai-tech/Colossal-LLaMA-2-7b-base) (achieved **186,000 downloads** on Huggingface so far).
+  * Extended the LLaMA’s vocabulary for Chinese text and participated in the data cleaning and preparation process in the [Colossal-LLaMA-2 project](https://huggingface.co/hpcai-tech/Colossal-LLaMA-2-7b-base) (achieved **18k+ downloads** on Huggingface so far).
   * Context length extrapolation: Investigated common context extrapolation techniques (e.g. PI, NTK, LongLLaMA , LongLoRA, etc.), training corpus with long data and long-text evaluation methods.
 Working on constructing Chinese long text training data and doing multi-GPU training to extrapolate Colossal-LLaMA-2.
   * Participated in the [ColossalQA](https://github.com/hpcaitech/ColossalAI/tree/main/applications/ColossalQA) project, a retrieval-based QA framework based on Langchain.
   * Involved in the writing of the book 'Practical Large AI Models', edited by Professor Yang You.